michaelkolesidis/emoji-minesweeper/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Emoji Minesweeper Contributor Covenant Code of Conduct

 ## Our Pledge